rokde/laravel-subscription-manager/README.md

-# This is my package SubscriptionManager
+# The Subscription Manager for Laravel

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/rokde/laravel-subscription-manager.svg?style=flat-square)](https://packagist.org/packages/rokde/laravel-subscription-manager)
 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/rokde/laravel-subscription-manager/run-tests?label=tests)](https://github.com/rokde/laravel-subscription-manager/actions?query=workflow%3ATests+branch%3Amaster)
 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/rokde/laravel-subscription-manager/Check%20&%20fix%20styling?label=code%20style)](https://github.com/rokde/laravel-subscription-manager/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/rokde/laravel-subscription-manager.svg?style=flat-square)](https://packagist.org/packages/rokde/laravel-subscription-manager)

-The Laravel Subscription Manager should handle all subscription based stuff without handling any payment.
+The Subscription Manager for Laravel should handle all subscription based stuff without handling any payment.
 In contrary to the well known payment handling packages like cashier or similar we do not support any payment handling.
 Just the plans with features, subscribing, starting with a trial and pro-rating or going on an grace period and so on.

 For communicating the changes we threw a lot of events and have a toolkit on board including middlewares, blade conditions and other ask-for-feature acceptance services.

 What it is not:
 - Handling prices
+- Handling payments
 - Doing a checkout
 - Handling coupons or vouchers
 - Handling marketing data